gitGNU/gnu_kenozooid/doc/hacking/us.rst

   - emergency extended dive profile
   - emergency extended dive profile and lost gas

+Decompression stops are calculated with a decompression engine library.

 Dive slate consists of the following columns

 - depth (is prefixed with `*` character on gas mix change event)